nickjj/plutus/src/importers/README.md

 work the category will be `TODOUnknown` in red so you know it needs to be handled.
-We're also able to verify the date was parsed correctly, the amount is good, the payment method is good and the bank description was included as a note.
+We're also able to verify the date was parsed correctly, the amount is good, the payment method is good and the bank description was included as a description.

 ```
 OK: 514 ignored items were written to /tmp/plutus-import-general-csv-ChaseChecking-ignored.csv
 OK: 8 skipped items were written to /tmp/plutus-import-general-csv-ChaseChecking-skipped.csv
+OK: 2 duplicated items were written to /tmp/plutus-import-general-csv-ChaseFreedom-duplicated.csv
-OK: 60 new items were written to /tmp/plutus-import-general-csv-ChaseChecking-new.csv
+OK: 62 new items were written to /tmp/plutus-import-general-csv-ChaseChecking-new.csv
-OK: 582 items were parsed
+OK: 584 items were parsed
 ```

 *I used real numbers from my original import.*